Merzlikins solid in return, Blue Jackets beat Canucks 2-1 - WHIZ News

 Emil Bemstrom and Eric Robinson scored for Columbus (33-22-15), which moved two points ahead of the Carolina Hurricanes and New York Islanders for the top Eastern Conference wild card.

-Elias Pettersson got the goal for the Canucks (35-27-6), who are tied with the Predators and Jets for the second wild card in the West.
+Elias Pettersson got the goal for the Canucks (35-27-6), who have dropped five of six.
+They are tied with the Predators and Jets for the second wild card in the West.
 Vancouver currently holds the spot with one more win than Nashville and a game in hand on Winnipeg.

+“We’re in games,” said Tyler Toffoli, who led the Canucks with 10 shot attempts.
+“We feel like we should be winning, and we’re playing good.
+But it’s just the time of the year where everybody’s playing good — if not great — and finding ways to win.

+“We have to look at ourselves in the mirror and come together to say, ‘It’s time to start playing great hockey and not just good hockey, because it’s that time of year.’”

 Columbus had just 22 shots on Canucks netminder Thatcher Demko after piling up 46 in a 4-1 loss to Edmonton on Saturday night.